rgl-epfl/cholespy/README.md

 - `x` - The array of nonzero entries.
 - `type` - The matrix representation type, of type `MatrixType`.
 Available types are `MatrixType.COO`, `MatrixType.CSC` and `MatrixType.CSR`.
+- `deviceID` - Used for device selection in multiGPU environment.
+It's an unsigned int value, can be extracted from pytorch's device string like 'cuda:0' 'cuda:1'

 **`cholespy.CholeskySolverF.solve(b, x)`**